 Jason holds a bachelor’s degree in business management from Case Western Reserve University in Ohio.

-Tim Rath is the director of business development and marketing for Safeguard.
+Tim Rath is the AVP of business development for Safeguard.
 He is responsible for developing innovative growth strategies for Safeguard and developing and overseeing potential partnerships, mergers and acquisitions.

 Tim joined Safeguard in 2011 as project director and has filled numerous roles within Vendor Management, most recently serving as director of vendor management, a role he assumed in 2011.

 Prior to Safeguard, Tim worked as director of supply chain at PartsSource Inc. in Aurora, Ohio, a provider of medical replacement parts, procurement solutions and healthcare supply chain management technology services.
 He also has held sales positions with Rexel, ComDoc, and Pier Associates, all based in Ohio.

 Tim holds a degree in marketing and sales from The University of Akron in Akron, Ohio.
 He also earned his FAA Certified Commercial UAS (Drone) Pilot license in 2017.